-WIA’s Dedicated Player Program is a supplementary training program that helps players develop the fundamental skills required to succeed at whatever level of the game they aspire to.
+Westcastle Dedicated Player Program is a professionally administered and coached program that develop the fundamental skills required to succeed at whatever level of the game they aspire to.
 Admission to the Dedicated Player Program is open to players from all LISA clubs.

 Canada Soccer has created the Dedicated Player Program to guide clubs towards the best principles in player development, by taking a nationally coordinated approach to developing young soccer players.